 Scottish-style ales vary depending on strength and flavor, but in general retain a malt-forward character with some degree of caramel-like malt flavors and a soft and chewy mouthfeel.
 Some examples feature a light smoked peat flavor.
 Hops do not play a huge role in this style.
 The numbers commonly associated with brands of this style (60/70/80 and others) reflect the Scottish tradition of listing the cost, in shillings, of a hogshead (large cask) of beer.
 Overly smoked versions would be considered specialty examples.
-Smoke or peat should be restrained.

 Category: Scottish-Style Ales

 Hop aroma and flavor are not perceived.
 Hop bitterness is low.

 Not common to style.

 Peaty, Earthy, Smoky

 Diacetyl and sulfur are acceptable at very low levels.